According to the American Society of Mammalogists, there are 16 weasel species in the world – 10 of them have the word “weasel” in their name.

 Michigan is home to 3 types of weasels, the least weasel, the long-tailed weasel, and the short-tailed weasel.

-Any of these can be seen both in the Upper or Lower Peninsula, mostly in wooded or rocky areas without dense trees, around crop fields and small wooded areas.
+Any of these can be seen both in the Upper or Lower Peninsula, mostly in wooded or rocky areas without dense trees, and around crop fields.

 These animals typically den in hollow logs, rock piles, or abandoned buildings like barns.